schivers/source-of-truth/README.md

 **Why use Netbox?**
 While the initial population of Netbox can be a big task the benefits of having a single source of truth and point of update are undenyable especially in a rapidly changing environment like the EURO's.
+The time consuming element was the population of Interface configuration which was largley manual.
+I will look to automate this in the future.

 Netbox provides the Baku team with
 - Dynamically generated topology diagrams (no more Visio to update)
 - Patching schedules (no more excel)
 - Rack layouts (no more visio)